Kronos-orm/Kronos-orm/CONTRIBUTING.md

-# Contributing to Kotoframework
+# Contributing to kotlinorm

-We would love for you to contribute to kotoframework and help make it even better than it is today!
+We would love for you to contribute to kotlinorm and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

 - [Code of Conduct](#coc)